Q: Will the 365-day sport fishing licenses be available to residents and nonresidents?

 A: Yes.
 California residents may purchase lifetime fishing licenses.

-Q: Why do fees for fishing licenses, stamps and cards increase in price every year?
+Q: Why do fees for fishing licenses, stamps, and report cards increase in price every year?

-The Fish and Game Code, Section 713,requires license fees adjust in response to increases (or decreases) in costs of goods and services using an index called the Implicit Price Deflator.
+Fish and Game Code Section 713 requires license fees to be adjusted in response to increases (or decreases) in costs of goods and services using an index called the Implicit Price Deflator.
 This index is a gauge of the change in the cost of goods and services from year to year.

 Q: Is a fishing license required while fishing from a public fishing pier in ocean waters?